ColinEspinas/loremgen/README.md

 ## Get LoremGen
 Get it on the Chrome WebStore: http://shorturl.at/yEMS4

-It is also available for firefox users here : http://shorturl.at/emoX9
+It is also available for firefox users here: http://shorturl.at/emoX9

 Or you can get it on by downloading it here on github and add it to your browser.